Liberal Arts: BA

 In addition to Utah State University’s admissions requirements, the liberal arts program has additional requirements:

-- Transfer Students: Transfer students from other institutions or students transferring from other USU majors must have a 2.50 GPA and have completed 45 credits for admission to this major.
+All Students: All students, including transfer students from other institutions or students transferring from other USU majors must complete 45 credits have a 2.50 GPA for admission to this major.

 International students have additional admissions requirements.